dascentral/laravel-starter/README.md

 ## Application Configuration

-I try real hard to embrace the framework defaults.
+I try really hard to embrace the framework defaults.
 However, I do make a few modifications.

 ### App Config